aduial/eldamo-relationaldb/README.md

-# eldamo-relationaldb

-# update for version 0.2.5
+# update for Eldamo v0.8
-This release is compatible with eldamo v.
-0.5.6.1

 Description of the files: